Spruce up your outdoor living space

 Favorite Hangout

 Snag extra seating in a pint-sized yard by installing a hanging chaise on your porch, deck, or patio.
-This lightweight lounger, comprising a canvas drop cloth supported by wooden dowels and natural rope, is perfect for basking in the sun—yet doubles as a swing for family fun.
+This lightweight lounger, made of a canvas drop cloth supported by wooden dowels and natural rope, is perfect for basking in the sun yet doubles as a swing for family fun.

 Let There Be Light

-Make light work of illuminating outdoor spaces with these tin can lanterns, created by drilling a personalized pattern onto the faces of empty coffee cans.
-Coat the cans with primer and paint, and then place a tea light inside of each to illumine the night with color.
+Make light work of illuminating outdoor spaces with these tin can lanterns, created by drilling a pretty pattern onto the sides of empty coffee cans.
+Coat the cans with primer and paint, and then place a tea light inside of each to illuminate the night.

 Screened Out